-§ 12.2 B. How may workers obtain trade union representation?
+B. How may workers obtain trade union representation?

 Trade unions may be formed on the basis of professional, regional or other principles.
-The trade union shall be registered as an organization with rights of a separate legal entity if it has at least 50 members or if it unites not less than 1/4 of the employees working in a particular undertaking (five employees minimum), establishment, organization, profession or industry.
+The trade union shall be registered as an organization with rights of a separate legal entity if it has at least 50 members or if it unites not less that 1/4 of the employees working in a particular undertaking, establishment, organization, profession or industry.
 Consequently, employees of any particular undertaking have an option either to join any existing trade union or form their own trade union.